 This is the classic Swiss Army Knife, which has been around since the late 1800s.
 There’s a good chance that you had one as a child.
 In fact, you may even own it to this day.
 That’s the quality and craftsmanship of the Swiss Army Knife.

 You’re giving your child a knife that is built for longevity and safety.
 Measuring just 3.5 inches when closed, the Tinker comes equipped with 10 tools to give your little one plenty to work with.

-What’s more, a lifetime warranty comes included with your purchase.
-What better way to introduce your child to the world of pocket knives than with this legendary unit!
+What’s more, a lifetime warranty comes included with your purchase, making this one of the best long term knives for kids.
+What better way to introduce your child to the world of pocket knives than with this legendary knife!

 A mini version of the classic Swiss Army Knife, the My First Victorinox Knife gives your child a compact and reliable knife for all sorts of applications.
 Armed with 8 tools, your little one will have plenty to keep them busy.